mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-06-17-wip-game-of-life-avalonia-elmish.md

 I am not an expert on profiling, but my sense from what I am seeing here is that rendering is dying under pressure.
-What jumps out to me from a casual inspection is: half the time spent in lock contention and UI freeze, the method `Avalonia.Rendering.DeferredRenderer.Render()`, and to a lesser extent `DrawPath`, `CreatePaint`, `DrawGeometry`.
+What jumps out to me from a casual inspection is: half the time spent in lock contention, and there is a whole lot of UI freeze, and calls to `Avalonia.Rendering.DeferredRenderer.Render()`, and to a lesser extent `DrawPath`, `CreatePaint`, `DrawGeometry`.

 So... what next?